Glossary

 S

-The main issue of awareness raising and popularization of the issues is to understand in order to act : strengthen the understanding of essential information around energy and climate issues, and to unite around the approach to ensure better integration of the transition plan.
+The main aim of awareness raising and popularisation of the issues is to understand in order to act : strengthen the understanding of essential information about energy and climate issues, and to rally people around the approach to ensure better integration of the transition plan.

-Objective : Create the necessary groundwork for a good understanding of the issues, acceptance of change and future actions to be undertaken, and enable the organisation to identify the risks and opportunities associated with the ecological transition.
+Objective : Create the necessary groundwork for good understanding of the issues, acceptance of change and future actions to undertake, and enable the organisation to identify the risks and opportunities associated with the ecological transition.

 Indicator : Level of knowledge and understanding of the issues.

-🔎 The notion of significance originates from theISO 14064-1 and is included within the BEGES-R.
+🔎 The notion of significance derives from theISO 14064-1 and is taken up within the BEGES-R.

-It is accepted that some sources of indirect GHG emissions, within the operational boundary of an organisation, do not contribute significantly to the total indirect emissions.
+It is accepted that some sources of indirect GHG emissions within an operational boundary of an organisation do not contribute significantly to the total indirect emissions.
 The notion of significance can be useful for setting priorities during accounting, when choosing actions or when monitoring results.
 For an emission to be said significant emission, it must meet at least one of the significance criteria :

-• Magnitude criterion : Indirect emission categories estimated as substantial from a quantitative point of view should be retained.
-A minimum magnitude threshold to consider is expressed as a percentage.
-It establishes the minimum proportion of the operational boundary's indirect emissions to include in the reporting boundary.
-The magnitude threshold must not be lower than 80%.
-Note that the ISO 14064-1 standard refers to the same notion by importance criterion the same notion.
+• Magnitude criterion : Indirect emission categories assessed as substantial from a quantitative point of view are to be retained.
+A minimum magnitude threshold to be considered is expressed as a percentage.
+It establishes the minimum proportion of the operational boundary's indirect emissions to be included in the reporting boundary.
+The magnitude threshold must not be less than 80%.
+Note that ISO 14064-1 refers to the same notion as the materiality criterion .

 • Level of influence and levers for action : the extent to which the organisation can monitor and reduce emissions and removals (for example, energy efficiency, eco-design, customer engagement, terms of reference).

-• Strategic importance and vulnerability according to a risk or opportunity approach: concerns indirect emissions or removals that contribute to the organisation's exposure to risks (for example, risks associated with climate change such as financial risks, regulatory risks, supply chain risks, product and customer risks, litigation risks, reputational damage risks) or to its business opportunities (new market or new business model, for example).
+• Strategic importance and vulnerability under a risk or opportunity approach: concerns indirect emissions or removals that contribute to the organisation's exposure to risks (for example, climate-related risks such as financial risks, regulatory risks, supply chain risks, product and customer risks, litigation risks, reputational damage risks) or to its commercial opportunities (new market or new business model, for example).

 • Sector-specific guidance : GHG emissions considered significant for the sector concerned, according to sector-specific guidance.